So, here’s a question: What do you call your court cards?

 To my mind, the King/Queen binary hierarchy is just another way tarot can reinforce gender nonsense, but the good news is, as with all things tarot, you don’t have to follow the rules!
 Many deck creators choose to rename these cards, for various reasons.
 Some wish to sidestep the royal hierarchy inherent in this system, others to strip out the gendered elements.
 Another reason is to find better ways to express the qualities of the card.

 I’m down with all three of those adaptations!
 Any approach to tarot that opens space for alternative interpretations or the challenging of gender perceptions is a-ok with me.
 (I also like the way that some artists choose to refer to these cards as ‘face cards’ rather than ‘court’, again moving away from that hierarchy.
 I’m trying to make this my habit, too.)

 The creators of the decks below have each chosen to name their face cards in a pattern different to the traditional Page, Knight, Queen, King.
 I love that each style of renaming brings something different to the way we perceive these characters.
-Let me know which approach works best for you in the comments!

 The Collective Tarot

 Seeker / Apprentice / Artist / Mentor

 The Collective Tarot was the first I encountered in which the face cards had been renamed, and it was a huge breath of fresh air.
 The curiosity imbued in the ‘Seeker’ delighted me, whereas the active commitment of the ‘Apprentice’ gave me a new appreciation of the traditional Knight.
 Meanwhile the inner world of the ‘Artist’, discovering and expressing inner landscapes, and the ‘Mentor’, using skills honed over a lifetime to leach and empower others, felt like exciting and radical re-visionings of the traditional Queen and King.

 The Tarot of the Crone